the world's smartest travel social network

 From its junction with the Mongaup-Hardenburgh Trail at 3000 ft., the trail leaves to the south, heading in the direction of Flugertown Road, following red markers along a high, wooded narrow ridge.

 A black-cherry woods opens up slightly to reveal views of Graham Mountain (38.68 ft.), Doubletop Mountain (3870 ft.), and the Beaver Kill Range.
-As outdoor sightseeing is one of my favorite hobby, I also love to make a camp and enjoy my time in those places where I can.
+As outdoor sightseeing is one of my favorite hobbies, I also love to make a camp and enjoy my time in those places where I can.

 Oak appears as the route descends southward to an easterly shoulder at 2754 ft.
 The trail has recently been remarked but is little used.